 So take this opportunity to educate your kids about the market—it’s not going to end!
 Talk about cash flow, the job market, and put everything into a historical perspective.
 Also, talk about the economy.
 This is a time of connection, learning, and understanding.
 If you do this right, you can add context to this seemingly frightening situation and ensure your kids don’t create bad long-term habits.
 The last thing you want is to let this become a difficult situation that breeds fear and anxiety.

-As always, if you have more questions about this or any other finance-related topic, please feel free to reach out to us at Henry + Horne.
+As always, if you have more questions about this or any other finance-related topic, please feel free to contact us at Henry+Horne Wealth Management.
 We’re always here to help.